How to buy the best pressure cooker

 - Typically lower pressure levels make them slower to cook than stove-top models

-- Temperatures aren't as high, so sautéing not as effective as the hob
+- Temperatures aren't as high, so sautéing not as effective as on the hob

 Electric pressure cookers: features to consider

-If you’ve decided that a electric pressure cooker is right for you, here are some things to think about when choosing between models:
+If you’ve decided that an electric pressure cooker is right for you, here are some things to think about when choosing between models:

-Electric pressure cookers generally have smaller capacities than stove-top pressure cookers.
+Electric pressure cookers, especially multicookers, generally have smaller capacities than stove-top pressure cookers.
 The smallest models have about a three-litre capacity, but most are around four to six litres, which should be plenty to make a meal for a family of four.
+Bear in mind that the claimed capacity, isn't always the usable cooking capacity.
+Generally we've found that six-litre pressure cookers will have around four litres of cooking space.
 The Instant Pot comes in a larger eight-litre option, too.

-A larger capacity will add to the price, so go for the smallest option that works for your household if you're looking to save money.
+A larger capacity will add to the price, but will mean you can batch cook and freeze portions, but go for the smallest option that works for your household if you're looking to save money.

-If you want maximum flexibility, look for a pressure cooker, such as the Instant Pot, that is also a multi-cooker.
-These appliances can double up as a steamer, slow cooker, rice cooker, or even have dedicated settings for porridge and yoghurt.
+If you want maximum flexibility, look for a pressure cooker that is also a multicooker, such as the Instant Pot.
+These appliances can double up as steamers, slow cookers, rice cookers, or even have dedicated settings for porridge and yoghurt.
+Some, like the Ninja, can even grill, roast or bake.

 Multiple pressure settings